Share This Guide, Choose Your Platform!

 - You can also view this list of accepted payment methods that HMRC will accept.

-This article explains how Self Assessment payment on account work.
+This article explains how Self Assessment payment on account work for UK contracting professionals.
 As mentioned earlier, you will be required to make payments on account for Self Assessment if your tax liability to HMRC is more than £1,000 and less than 80% of the tax that you owe has not already been taxed at source.
 It is often the case that a UK limited company contractor may ask how do I reduce my payments on account and we explain the process here.

 Depending on your monthly drawings/dividends from your company, you should be saving for any personal tax as you go along in a personal savings account.

 In tax, HMRC treats dividends as the top slice of your income in your tax calculation.
 Any dividends in your basic rate tax band will incur Basic Rate tax at 8.75%.
 Meanwhile, any dividends in the higher rates tax bracket (gross income above £50,270) will incur a higher rate tax of 33.75%.
-If you are lucky enough to earn over £150K per annum, the additional higher rates tax is 39.35% on dividends above this amount.
+If you are lucky enough to earn over £150K per annum in 2022/23 (£125,140 in 2023/24), the additional higher rates tax is 39.35% on dividends above this amount.

 Link to Contractor Advice UK group on